Incorporating Expert Knowledge into Bayesian Causal Discovery of Mixtures of Directed Acyclic Graphs: ELICITATION OF CAUSAL-EDGE INFORMATION

 \subsection{Selecting Elicitation Queries by Bayesian Experimental Design}

-We describe how to elicit the expert responses $(\mathcal{D}_H, \mathcal{D}_S)$ that will then used to construct the elicitation prior.
+We elicit the expert responses $(\mathcal{D}_H, \mathcal{D}_S)$ that are used to construct the elicitation prior in the following way.
 Suppose we have access to a posterior distribution over latent graph embeddings $p(\mathbf{Z} \mid \mathcal{D})$, for instance using DiBS, where each $\mathbf{Z}$ encodes probabilities $G(\mathbf{Z})_{ij} \in [0, 1]$ for each edge $i \rightarrow j$ in a causal graph.
 Consider a query of a specified edge as an experiment $\xi_{ij} \in \Xi$, which results in a response $\psi_{ij}^* \in [0, 1]$.
 This response is the expert's belief (probability) for the edge existing in the causal graph $G$.
 Depending on the application, the design space $\Xi$ can vary.
 However, we will assume it consists of all the edges in the causal graph (barring self-loops).
 For instance, each observation could contain variables from two snapshots at times $t_1<t_2$, logically we would not want any variable at time $t_2$ to have an edge directed towards variables at time $t_1$; such possibilities can be excluded from $\Xi$.

 The BED framework \citep{rainforthModernBayesianExperimental2024} requires a parameter prior as well as a simulator for experiment outcomes.
 In our case these will be $p(\mathbf{Z} \mid \mathcal{D})$ and $p(\psi_{ij}^*\mid \mathbf{Z}, \xi_{ij})$, respectively.
 To simulate querying the expert about their edge belief, we propose the simulator